adonisjs/v5-docs/content/cookbooks/socketio-with-adonisjs.md

 [Socket.io](https://socket.io/) is a very popular library for real-time and bidirectional communication.
 In this guide, we will learn how to use socket.io with AdonisJS.

-Let's begin with the most simplest approach of integrating socket.io with AdonisJS.
 The first step is to install the package from the npm package registry.
+We will also grab the Typescript types for the package.

 :::codegroup